sxsw/rfm/README.md

 	   my_layout.delete(200)

-All of these methods return an Rfm::Result::ResultSet object (see below), and every one of them takes an optional parameter (the very last one) with additional options.
+All of these methods return an Rfm::Resultset object (see below), and every one of them takes an optional parameter (the very last one) with additional options.
 For example, to find just a page full of records, you can do this:

 	   my_layout.find({:state => "AZ"}, {:max_records => 10, :skip_records => 100})

-For a complete list of the available options, see the "expand_options" method in the Rfm::Server object in the file named rfm_command.rb.
+For a complete list of the available options, see the "expand_options" method in the Rfm::Server object in the file named server.rb.

 Finally, if filemaker returns an error when executing any of these methods, an error will be raised in your ruby script.
 There is one exception to this, though.
-If a find results in no records being found (FileMaker error # 401) I just ignore it and return you a ResultSet with zero records in it.
+If a find results in no records being found (FileMaker error # 401) I just ignore it and return you a Resultset with zero records in it.
 If you prefer an error in this case, add :raise_on_401 => true to the options you pass the Rfm::Server when you create it.

-### ResultSet and Record Objects
+### Resultset and Record Objects

-Any method on the Layout object that returns data will return a ResultSet object.
-Rfm::Result::ResultSet is a subclass of Array, so first and foremost, you can use it like any other array:
+Any method on the Layout object that returns data will return a Resultset object.
+Rfm::Resultset is a subclass of Array, so first and foremost, you can use it like any other array:

 	   my_result = my_layout.any
 	   my_result.size  # returns '1'
-	   my_result[0]    # returns the first record (an Rfm::Result::Record object)
+	   my_result[0]    # returns the first record (an Rfm::Record object)

-The ResultSet object also tells you information about the fields and portals in the result.
-ResultSet#fields and ResultSet#portals are both standard ruby hashes, with strings for keys.
-The fields hash has Rfm::Result::Field objects for values.
+The Resultset object also tells you information about the fields and portals in the result.
+Resultset#field\_meta and Resultset#portal\_meta are both standard ruby hashes, with strings for keys.
+The fields hash has Rfm::Metadata::Field objects for values.
 The portals hash has another hash for its values.
 This nested hash is the fields on the portal.
 This would print out all the field names:

-	   my_result.fields.each { |name, field| puts name }
+	   my_result.field_meta.each { |name, field| puts name }

+Or, as a convenience, you can do this:

+    my_result.field_names

 This would print out the tables each portal on the layout is associated with.
 Below each table name, and indented, it will print the names of all the fields on each portal.